 fbpx

-As an ecumenical theological seminary devoted to pursuing Scholarship, Piety, and Justice in service to God’s new creation in Jesus Christ, MTS is working to enhance our participation in creation care by joining in the Green Seminary Initiative.
+As an ecumenical theological seminary devoted to pursuing Scholarship, Piety, and Justice in service to God’s new creation in Jesus Christ, MTS aims to develop a faithful response to our ecological responsibility through the Creation Care Committee (CCC).

 1. The religious community has a unique and significant calling to turn back human-caused environmental destruction and to participate in bringing all of creation into health and wholeness.